About AT&T Labs Research

 Marian attended Princeton University and the University of Southern California and has a PhD in Social Psychology and Quantitative Analysis (1982).
 She currently serves on the board of the Holocaust and Human Rights Educational Center in New Jersey.

-Christopher W. Rice, Vice President — Advanced Technologies and Architecture
+Christopher W. Rice, Vice President — Advanced Technologies

 Chris was previously an Assistant Vice President within AT&T Labs Research, where he was responsible for platform and services incubation.
 His areas of research included broadband wireless network architectures, IMS service platforms research, network performance and measurement research, application management research, and new IP services research.
 He has helped successfully launch three services into the marketplace based on his team's research.
 Chris has over 30 patents in his name and in 2005, was awarded the AT&T Distinguished Scientist Award.